robinsloan/spring-83/README.md

 # Spring '83

 Welcome!
 This is a draft protocol that I believe might open up some interesting new possibilities on the internet.
 If you are just discovering it, I recommend reading [this narrative description](https://www.robinsloan.com/lab/specifying-spring-83/).
-Don't miss the links collected at the end, highlighting comment and critique elsewhere.
+Don't miss the growing [discussion](https://www.robinsloan.com/lab/specifying-spring-83/#discussion), either.

 The modus operandi here is "stumbling forward together".
 This is speculative software intended to invite consideration and imagination; it doesn't have any "users" yet, only co-investigators.
 That's you!